Externships

 Post-February-bar externships are available.
 Student-initiated externships must be approved in the same way as described above, and students must enroll in the appropriate Post-February-bar externship section.

-Externships are available for all students who have completed the first-year curriculum.
-Before earning credit for their hours, all students must have a Learning Contract, and, if necessary, their placement office approved by the Director of Externships.
+Externships are available for all LLMs, 2Ls and 3Ls.
+Advanced Admission JD students can enroll in externship credits after they have completed their first year.
 All international students must obtain CPT approval from ISS prior to beginning work.

 Students can receive both pay and credit for externship hours.
 Employers are responsible for complying with all laws relating to employment and unpaid work.

 At the start of the semester, the student and their field and faculty supervisors complete a Learning Contract that outlines the student’s duties and learning goals for the placement.
-Throughout the semester, students will engage in reflective practice by way of class lectures and written reflection assignments.
+Throughout the semester, students will engage in reflective practice by way of directed journaling prompts.

 All externships earn pass/fail credits.
-If you have completed your required hours, attended class, and timely completed your reflective assignments (including all required evaluations and meetings), you should receive a passing grade.
+If you have completed your required hours, attended class, and engaged in ongoing reflection throughout your placement, you should receive a passing grade.
+At the end of the semester, the student and field supervisor all submit a final evaluation to their career counselor.

 Your credit hours only count once the externship has been approved and cannot be applied retroactively.
 ABA rules require that an externship is supervised by faculty and that students engage in ongoing contemporaneous reflection.
 Consequently, you cannot count any hours worked as externship hours prior to approval.